sindresorhus/filenamify/readme.md

 Systems generally allow up to 255 characters, but we default to 100 for usability reasons.

+##### preserveRepeatedReplacements

+Type: `boolean`\
+Default: `false`

+If true, does not remove any repetition of the replacement string.

+The default behavior is to remove any repetitions of the replacement string, even if they are already present in the original string

 ## Browser-only import

 You can also import `filenamify/browser`, which only imports `filenamify` and not `filenamifyPath`, which relies on `path` being available or polyfilled.
 Importing `filenamify` this way is therefore useful when it is shipped using `webpack` or similar tools, and if `filenamifyPath` is not needed.